-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matter described below to be the key audit matter to be communicated in our report.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the separate financial statements of the current period.
+We have determined that there are no key audit matters to communicate in our report.